tomaszmrugalski/perylune/README.md

 - calculate satelite/object visibility (including rising and setting times)
 - calculate ground track (single pass, design coverage for certain area, revisit times, etc.)

+## Code maturity

+Meh.
+This is my master thesis playground.
+Everything is unstable.
+Nothing works out of the box.
+I think the long term goal will be to mature more useful parts of the code and attempt to contribute it back to poliastro.

 ## Installation

 ```